 - Summary of March 2018 Public Meetings

 - Summary of Jan.
 18, 2018 Open House and online comments

 - Summary of Jan.
 18, 2018 Open House and online comments in tabular format

 Subscribe to the Agriculture Outreach Project news list to receive updates via email or text message.

-A team of staff from Boulder County Land Use, Public Health, Parks & Open Space, and CSU Extension would like to hear from the community regarding the how the current Land Use Code and other regulations affect agricultural operations.
-Public input about what is working well and what could be improved will be used to update Land Use code and Boulder County staff priorities.
-Staff is looking for agricultural producers to provide responses to the following types of questions:1
+A team of staff from Boulder County Land Use, Public Health, Parks & Open Space, and CSU Extension surveyed members of the agricultural community in May, 2018 regarding how the current Land Use Code and other regulations affect agricultural operations.
+Public input about what is working well and what could be improved will be used to update Land Use Code and Boulder County staff priorities.
+The survey included focused questions identified as important based on input from prior meetings.
+View the survey results overview.

 How To Participate